LEMONADE

 You shouldn't iron a plastisol print as it will melt under the heat of the iron and make a mess.
 Ironing on the reverse is usually fine.

-Water-based inks are split into three types: discharge, transparent and opaque.
+Water-based inks are split into three types: discharge, transparent and opaque, mostly Pantone® compatible but the material colour can effect the ink shade.

-In discharge printing, the ink when heated chemically removes and replaces the dye in cotton and gives vibrant colours onto dark material without an under-base or much feel to the print.
+In discharge printing, the ink when heated chemically removes and replaces the dye in cotton and gives vibrant colours onto dark material without an under-base or much feel to the print, is definitely the nicest print on a dark material giving a very even finish to large areas of colour and almost no feel to the print after washing.

 It is limited to working properly on 100% cotton which is reactive dyed.
-Not all are, although bamboo mixes work too and other cotton mixes will give some interesting results.
+Not all are, some colours of material don't work, reds and greens particularly.
+Bamboo viscose mixes work well too and other poly/cotton mixes can give some interesting results.

 Transparents work on white and unbleached material, ideal for tea towels as they can be ironed with impunity and have virtually no feel to the print.
 They are rather unsuited to coloured material as they sink into the fabric, so unless it's black ink on, for instance, a red tee it'll not show up too well; yellow on that red tee will be near invisible.